-Animal species Strain (if appropriate) Total number needed to carry out proposed work -
+Animal species Strain (if appropriate) Total number needed -

 Provide a justification of the proposed sample size and details of planned statistical analyses.
 Include power calculations if appropriate.
 Describe experimental design, including any plans to reduce bias such as blinding or randomisation.
 (750 words maximum)